Draft00/MyString_withPython/README.md

 2. Command:
 >\>>>import hello

 Now you can use MyString objects.
-The example below:
+The example below.
 ____
 ### How to use constructors: